sourcegraph/sourcegraph-public-snapshot/doc/admin/postgres.md

    You can use `kubctl exec -it $DB_POD_NAME -- df -h`.
 By default, the database will be mounted under `/data/`.

-## Upgrading single node Docker deployments

-> NOTE: If you running PostgreSQL externally, see [Upgrading external PostgreSQL instances](postgres.md#upgrading-external-postgresql-instances)
+#### Single-container Sourcegraph

-When running a new version of Sourcegraph, it will check if the PostgreSQL data needs upgrading upon initialization.
+When running a new version of Sourcegraph, [single-container Sourcegraph with Docker instances](./install/kubernetes/index.md) will check if the PostgreSQL data needs upgrading upon initialization.

-See the following steps to upgrade between major postgresql versions
+See the following steps to upgrade between major postgresql versions:

-### Upgrade the postgresql db using an external postgres upgrade container

 **1.** Stop the `sourcegraph/server` container.